The UK eCKD Guide

 • Heart Failure (cardio-renal syndrome)

-History taking, examination and investigations may help identify the likely aetiology of CKD in individual cases but where the diagnosis remains uncertain, especially in those patients with a progressive decline in renal impairment consider referral to your local nephrology unit (see referral criteria).
+History taking, examination and investigations may help identify the likely aetiology of CKD in individual cases but where the diagnosis remains uncertain, especially in those patients with a progressive decline in renal impairment consider referral to your local nephrology unit (see referral criteria in the management of patients with CKD section).

 History Taking